 Working to scale can be important for both lighting and physics simulation.

 Be aware that, for example, the Max system unit default is inches and Maya is centimetres.

 Modest3D has different scaling for FBX and 3D application files on import; check the FBX import scale setting in Inspector.

 If in doubt export a metre cube with your scene to match in Modest3D.

 Animation frame rate defaults can be different in packages, is a good idea to set consistently across your pipeline, for example 30fps.

 Files & Objects

-- Build with an efficient topology.
-Use polygons only where you need them.
+Build with an efficient topology.
+Add polygons only where you need them.

 Optimise your geometry if it has too many polygons.
-Many character models need to be intelligently optimised or even rebuilt by an artist especially if sourced/built from:
+Many character models need to be intelligently optimized or even rebuilt by an artist especially if sourced/built from: